silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/00_Write_a_SapphireTest.md

+---
 title: How to write a SapphireTest
+summary: Learn the basics of unit testing in Silverstripe
+---
 # How to write a SapphireTest

 Here is an example of a test which extends [api:SapphireTest] to test the URL generation of the page.
 It also showcases